alttch/busrt/README.md

 BUS/RT® is a Rust-native IPC broker, written in Rust/Tokio, inspired by [NATS](https://nats.io), [ZeroMQ](https://zeromq.org) and [Nanomsg](https://nanomsg.org).
-BUS/RT is fast, flexible and very easy to use.
+BUS/RT is fast, flexible and very easy to use, optimized for both high-load and ultra-low latency real-time scenarios.

 The library can be embedded in any Rust project or be used as a standalone server.